 Few things make traveling better than having access to an airport lounge.
-And if you’re flying with Delta (or one of their partner airlines), the Delta Sky Club is a great place to unwind before or after your flight.
+And if you’re flying with Delta (or even one of their partner airlines), the Delta Sky Club is a great place to … well, lounge before or after your flight.

 Delta Sky Clubs are a network of airport lounges owned and operated by Delta Air Lines in airports around the world.
-With over 200 locations & partner lounges worldwide, you don’t have to try terribly hard to find one if you are flying with the airline.
+With over 200 locations & partner lounges worldwide, you don’t have to try terribly hard to find one if you are with flying Delta.

 - How to Access the Delta Sky Club: Credit Cards, Biz Class or Status